-If your company only serves a single market segment or couple market segments, you’ll eventually run out of prospective customers to go after.
+If your company only serves a single market segment or a couple of market segments, you’ll eventually run out of prospective customers to go after.
 Your company’s growth will plateau because everyone in your target market will either be a customer already or have an alternative solution.

 By expanding into new markets, you can increase the potential customers and revenue you have access to.
 The more you do that, the easier it will be for your company to grow.

 There are multiple ways that you can expand.
-You can move upstream, downstream or into new verticals.
+You can move upstream, downstream, or into new verticals.
 Prior to putting together a market expansion strategy, you need to identify a market to go after and confirm that it is addressable for your company.